0dan0/qr/docs/control/extensions/README.md

 - **DIST=x** - Time-Lapse Video Distance, x is a GPS travel distance between exposures, rather than time for an in-camera computed timelapse.
 When x=1 10m will be used.
 - **DIVE=1** - optimizing the Hypersmooth stabilization for underwater.
-It might be no surprise, but HyperSmooth is designed for the camera operation above the water's surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shaking.
-So most users did not notice.
-The hack adapts HS to use the refractive index (RI) of water (defaults to 1.335, good for fresh and command salt water), to remove closer to 100% of unwanted shack.
+It might be no surprise, but HyperSmooth is designed for the camera operation above the water's surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shake.
+The hack adapts HS to use the refractive index (RI) of water (defaults to 1.335, good for fresh and command salt water), to remove closer to 100% of unwanted shake.
 Note: if you know your area's RI is significantly different, use DIVE=r, where r can be 1.3 to 1.45 is supported.
 - **WARM=x** - WARM maybe useful with DIVE, so you can improve the red respond for deeper dives. x range -50 to 100.
 Reducing or increasing red signal only.
 - **COOL=x** - COOL maybe useful with DIVE, so you can decrease the blue respond for deeper dives. x range -50 to 100.
 Reducing or increasing blue signal only.